 24. Use only approved cleaning fluids when cleaning machinery.
 Remember to allow for proper ventilation.
 Dispose of rags and waste material in proper containers and away from heat.

-25. Do not operate machinery or equipment without proper training.
+25. Do not operate machines or equipment without proper training.

-26. Never leave machinery or equipment in operation unattended.
-Turn all machinery and equipment off before leaving the office at the end of the workday.
+26. Never leave a machine or equipment in operation unattended.
+Turn machine and equipment off before leaving the office at the end of the workday.

-27. Neckties, scarves and other loose apparel should be secured when working around equipment.
+27. Neckties, scarves and other wearing apparel should be secured when working around equipment.

 28. Notify your supervisor of any breakage or malfunction of machinery or equipment.